-How Do I Know if My Ferret Has GDV?
+How To Know If My Ferret Has GDV

 If your ferret is suddenly lethargic and his abdomen seems enlarged he may have bloat or GDV.
 GDV can also cause a change in gum color, an increased heart rate, shock, and difficulty breathing.
 If you suspect your ferret has bloated do not wait to get him treatment.